The 5 Best Red Wines for Sangria

 So, you’ve taken notes from Emma on how to make the perfect red wine sangria, and you’re ready to make your first pitcher.
-But which red wine should you use?
+But what exactly is the best red wine for sangria?
 Most recipes simply call for the broad category of “dry red wine.”
 Let’s take away the guesswork and narrow down some specific styles of wine that deliciously complement the fresh, fruity essence of summer sangria.

-1. Garnacha - Garnacha (Grenache grown in Spain) generally has lower tannins, showcases rich red fruits, and has great acidity.
-These characteristics make Garnacha my personal go-to for making stellar red sangria.
+Garnacha (grenache grown in Spain) generally has lower tannins, showcases rich red fruits, and has great acidity.
+These characteristics make garnacha my personal go-to for making stellar red sangria.

-2. Tempranillo - Tempranillo, another Spanish varietal, provides a deep hue, lush texture, and notes of black cherries, blackberries, and cola.
-Choose Tempranillos labeled as “Crianza” or “Joven” to avoid a heavily oaked flavor.
+Tempranillo, another Spanish varietal, provides a deep hue; lush texture; and notes of black cherries, blackberries, and cola.
+Choose tempranillos labeled as “Crianza” or “Joven” to avoid a heavily oaked flavor.

-4. Bonarda - Argentina’s lesser known gem-of-a-wine, Bonarda is usually lower in price, offering a great value for its lush, fruity style.
+Argentina’s lesser-known gem-of-a-wine, bonarda, is usually lower in price, offering a great value for its lush, fruity style.
 Bonarda is often blended with other varietals, but on its own, it delivers rich raspberry- and plum-driven, ripe juice.

-5. Nero d’Avola - Grown and produced in southern Italy, Nero d’Avola is dark, soft, and juicy.
-Nero d’Avola also makes wonderful expressions of dry rosé — great to use in a lighter style sangria such as Maureen’s Strawberry & Limoncello Rosé Sangria.
+Grown and produced in southern Italy, Nero d’Avola is dark, soft, and juicy.
+Nero d’Avola also makes wonderful expressions of dry rosé — great to use in a lighter-style sangria, such as Maureen’s Strawberry & Limoncello Rosé Sangria.

 A Few Tips for the Perfect Summer Sangria

-- If the wine you chose is too dry for you, sweeten your sangria by adding more fruit juice, simple syrup, agave nectar, or a splash of tonic water.
+- Try a sweetener.
+If the wine you chose is too dry for you, sweeten your sangria by adding more fruit juice, simple syrup, agave nectar, or a splash of tonic water.

-- Make sangria a day ahead, so that flavors can integrate (kind of like how homemade soup tastes so much better the next day).
+- Get a head start.
+Make sangria a day ahead, so flavors can integrate (kind of like how homemade soup tastes so much better the next day).

 - Use a good wine, but don’t go too crazy on the price.
 Choose a bottle you wouldn’t mind enjoying on its own.
 Wine is the base ingredient, after all, so let it shine!